Ping Pong Shows In Thailand (What You Need To Know)

 With all that money coming into the country, whether you personally visit a ping pong show or not won’t make much of a difference to Thailand.
 Nor will it make a difference to the sex workers and performers.

-The thing is, hiring a girl in a go go bar for a few hours is one thing; watching a bored, middle-aged lady shoot objects from her vagina is totally different.
+The thing is, hiring a girl in a go go bar for a few hours is one thing; watching a bored, middle-aged lady shoot objects from her bottom part is totally different.
 There’s a reason most people want to leave a ping pong show after 20 minutes — it’s not really entertaining, it’s definitely not erotic, and you’ll almost definitely end up being scammed.

 But, as we said right at the start, for some people it’s all part of the Thailand experience.
 If you’ve already visited the clubs and the go go bars, and you’re looking for a ‘different’ night out, then a ping pong show might be just the ticket.
 Just bear in mind that once you’ve seen one, it’s hard to unsee.